Summary of July 2017 CAC Board Actions

 All Clients Can Now Market Their Data with CAC’s Free Brand View Interface

 In July, CAC and AAM opened Brand View to their newspaper clients for free to align with Q2 data filing.
 Since then, nearly 50 media properties have activated their Brand View profiles to start marketing their Q2 2017 print and digital data to advertisers.
-You can see the full list of published profiles here.
 Brand View is the next step in the evolution of quarterly reporting and replaces CAC/AAM’s standard Consolidated Media Report.
 Over the last few years, CAC and AAM clients have started reporting optional metrics such as websites, apps and print publications affiliated with their brands to show a complete view of their media portfolio.
 Brand View gives publishers a framework to incorporate these metrics into the Media Intelligence Center.

 Now when an advertiser clicks on a media listing in the database they will see the tabs that the publisher has activated in Brand View.
 For those publishers who do not activate their free Overview, Print and Learn More tabs, advertisers will only see PDF quarterly data reports.